 Web Animation Ambassador

-Award-winning cartoonist turned interaction developer.
+Award-winning cartoonist turned web animation advocate.

 - Web Animation & Interaction Design The Web Platform Podcast